-It takes a lot of courage to look into therapy, especially if you are the daughter of a narcissistic mother or a mom who has borderline personality disorder.
+It takes a lot of courage to look into therapy, especially if you are the daughter of a narcissistic mother or father or a parent who has borderline personality disorder.

-Arguing with and having issues with your mom is a really difficult thing.
-There can be a ton of shame that goes along with not having a great relationship with her.
+Arguing with and having issues with your parent is a really difficult thing.
+There can be a ton of shame that goes along with not having a great relationship with him or her.
 I get it, I really do.

-You want to love your mom, of course, you do, but after so much toxicity and emotional damage, this may be difficult.
-In our culture, being angry with your mom- even just not liking your mom, is taboo.
+You want to love your parent, of course, you do, but after so much toxicity and emotional damage, this may be difficult.
+In our culture, being angry with your your mother or father- even just not liking your mother or father, is taboo.
 But after experiencing narcissistic abuse, it is really quite normal and it is okay.

 Nevertheless, being part of this toxic narcissistic relationship feels terrible and at the same time, you are tied to them, so it feels like you can’t get yourself out of it.